Internship Program

 C. Individual Psychotherapy

-DSH-Napa's commitment to intensive training in case conceptualization and individual psychotherapy is unique among forensic hospitals.
-We provide training in psychoanalytic theory as applied to primitive mental states and we also cover empirically validated psychodynamic treatments.
-Empirically validated cognitive behavioral treatments are equally addressed in our training program.
-The training program is committed to both "bottom-up" and "top-down" treatment approaches, so that interns can successfully understand, evaluate, and treat severe mental disorders.
+DSH-Napa’s commitment to intensive training in case conceptualization and individual psychotherapy is unique among forensic hospitals.
+We provide group supervision and training in psychoanalytic theory as applied to primitive mental states and we also cover empirically validated psychodynamic treatments.
+Empirically validated cognitive behavioral treatments are equally addressed in our training program, through both clinical supervision opportunities and didactics.
+The training program is committed to both “bottom-up” and “top-down” treatment approaches so that interns can successfully understand, evaluate, and treat severe mental disorders.

 Interns are expected to carry three to five long-term psychotherapy cases throughout the training year.
 Long-term patients are typically seen one or two times per week.
 These cases can be selected from anywhere in the hospital and thus may reflect a broad or narrow range of psychopathology.
 In addition to long-term psychotherapy, interns may provide short-term therapy to patients at their rotation site.
 The rotation supervisor generally provides supervision of short-term therapy cases and psychotherapy groups at the rotation site.